lyricaljy/lyricaljy/README.md

 ---

 # Hello, EveryOne! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
+안녕하세요.
 My Name is SeungBin Nam and I'm Unity Developer & Technical Artist.
 I'm from Republic of Korea, living in Seoul.<br>
 I like to learn and I like to try new things<br>
 But at the same time, I want to create a program that is more complete than creating something extraordinary<br>
 you can find me on github blog or on linkedin<br>